MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!-- Description-Source-ADMX -->
 This policy setting controls whether the QuickLaunch bar is displayed in the Taskbar.

-- If you enable this policy setting, the QuickLaunch bar will be visible and cannot be turned off.
+- If you enable this policy setting, the QuickLaunch bar will be visible and can't be turned off.

-- If you disable this policy setting, the QuickLaunch bar will be hidden and cannot be turned on.
+- If you disable this policy setting, the QuickLaunch bar will be hidden and can't be turned on.

-- If you do not configure this policy setting, then users will be able to turn the QuickLaunch bar on and off.
+- If you don't configure this policy setting, then users will be able to turn the QuickLaunch bar on and off.
 <!-- QuickLaunchEnabled-Description-End -->

 <!-- QuickLaunchEnabled-Editable-Begin -->